 Some breaches of the Residential Tenancies and Rooming Accommodation Act 2008 (the Act) can incur a monetary fine known as a Penalty Infringement Notice (PIN).

 The RTA may issues a PIN for:

 - a breach of the Act that is not suitable for prosecution

-A PIN can be issued for one or multiple offences, relating to one or multiple tenancies.
+- one or multiple breaches of the Act, relating to one or multiple tenancies

 When a PIN has been issued, you can elect to either:

-Contest the PIN in court (i.e. take it to trial).
+- contest the PIN in the Magistrates Court (i.e.: take it to trial).